 Version 3.1

+We added a climate library to the Century Extension to enable a suite of LANDIS-II model extensions to ‘feed’ off of the same stream of climate data.
+By only feeding in climate data once, the climate inputs are seamlessly integrated across all extensions specified in the scenario file (see the climate library user’s manual (LANDIS-II Climate Library v1.0 User Guide).

+Version 3.1

 We fixed frass N, which was artificially creating large increases in mineral N during defoliation events when Century was run with the Leaf Biomass Insects Extension.
 Now when insect defoliation occurs, there is a small increase in frass N that corresponds to values observed in the field.

 In the Century output table, we redefined the soil N pool by removing the surficial dead wood and soil dead wood.
 This makes the soil N pool consistent with the soil C pool, which doesn’t include dead material.